KostasEreksonas/KostasEreksonas/README.md

-- 👋 Hello, I am Kostas Ereksonas
+- 👋 Hello, my name is Kostas Ereksonas
 - 👀 I have graduated from Klaipeda University with a Bachelor's degree in Information Technology Engineering, now studying Master's of IT engineering at Klaipeda University
 - 🌱 I’m currently interested in Linux and a variety of cybersecurity topics and exploring the possibilities of machine learning application in the field of cybersecurity.
 - 📫 How to reach me: